goliviero/software_get_started/git_tutorial/README.rst

 .. figure:: img/step_1_repo.png
    :width: 1800

-   Under your account, click on Repositories and New.
+   Under your account, click on Repositories and New

 .. figure:: img/step_1_create_repo.png
    :width: 1800

    Give a name  and a short description to your  repository.
 Tick the ``Add  a README  file`` box  and choose  a convenient  License.
-GNU General Public License can be chosen.
+GNU General Public License can be chosen

 Step 2: Cloning your repository
 -------------------------------